zeobuilder10/NetflixPage/README.md

 I tried My damn best yet the responsive just isn't working, It is too late However to go back and do it now.
 I'll just have to correct it next week.

+Also "hover:" doesen't seem to work with my buttons which seems to always be displaying what's in the hover so basically i'm going crazy

 ---------------------------

 here is the guide I used to create my header, from my Netflix account: